-An Appeals Officer must decide cases according to Social Welfare legislation, as applied to the facts before them in each case.
-Appeals Officers are not bound by guidelines drawn up by the Department for its Deciding Officers/Designated Persons
+An Appeals Officer must decide claims that are appealed based on the legislation.
+Appeals Officers are not bound by guidelines drawn up by the Department for its Deciding Officers/Designated Persons.

 The following income is taken into account for the means test: